 A CA125 screening program of 22,000 postmenopausal women detected 11 out of 19 cases of ovarian cancer, for an apparent sensitivity of 58 percent.
 Of that, only three out of those 11 cases were at stage I.

 If the above tests do not rule out ovarian cancer, doctors would then proceed to do a laparotomy, which is a slightly less invasive surgical procedure, according to the Mayo Clinic.
 The surgeon may remove a tissue mass or abdominal fluid to determine whether there's a cancerous growth.

 A pap test may be an effective way to screen for cervical cancer, but it does not screen for ovarian cancer.

-However, a 2008 review of various cohort studies shows that premature loss of ovarian function before the onset of menopause could in turn increase the lifetime risk of premature death, cardiovascular disease, Parkinsonism, osteoporosis and more.
+However, a 2008 review of various cohort studies showed that premature loss of ovarian function before the onset of menopause could in turn increase the lifetime risk of premature death, cardiovascular disease, osteoporosis and more.
 Therefore, these risks should be carefully weighed before making any drastic decisions.

 Additional reporting by Iris Tse, Live Science Health Contributor.

 - Learn more and find support at the American Cancer Society.